trustoverip/ctwg-terminology-governance-guide/spec/68_spec-up-improvements.md

 ## Normative addendum - Spec-up improvements  {#spec-up-improvements}

-This normative section is also called the “Spec-Up glossary tool” (SGT).
+This normative section is also called the “Spec-Up-T”.

 #### Background
-To simplify the job of tech spec construction and editing, the Technology Stack WG has adopted the Spec-Up document rendering tool which is originally a DIF open source project ([repo](https://github.com/decentralized-identity/spec-up)).
+To simplify the job of tech spec construction and editing, the CTWG has adopted the Spec-Up document rendering tool which is originally a DIF open source project ([repo](https://github.com/decentralized-identity/spec-up)).

 #### Objective
+[Spec-Up-T](https://github.com/trustoverip/spec-up-t) enhances Spec-Up for Terminology and Glossary design and implementation.
+In 2025 we plan to reverse engineer Spec-Up-T enhancements into the original DIF Spec-Up.
+A joint effort to do so is in the making. | TBW : link |

-Based on use cases of certain roles we'd like to technically specify improvements in a normative way, so that they can be implemented right away and connected to issues.
+Based on use cases of certain roles we technically specify improvements in a normative way.
+This way we were able to implement them right away and manage the process in [github issues](https://github.com/trustoverip/spec-up-t/issues).

-In each topical section (header level 3) there'll be various sub-topics (header level 4)
+In each topical section (header level 3 in this chapter) there'll be various sub-topics (header level 4)
 - features
 - consistenty checks
 - domain checks
 - business rules

+#### Documentation of Spec-Up-T
+Read or reference the [docusaurus website](https://trustoverip.github.io/spec-up-t-website).

 ### refs